 While it is helpful for both the student and at least one parent to speak some English, this is not essential.
-A-JIS has an integrated Intensive English Preparation program designed to help students upgrade their English skills to mainstream grade language requirements.
+A-JIS has an English as an Additional Language Program designed to help students upgrade their English skills to mainstream grade language requirements.
 This support is provided until the eighth grade.
 Regarding communication with parents and guardians, people in the school—teachers and office staff—speak Japanese and it is always possible to assist parents whose English is weaker.

 What is the purpose of the school?

 The school was originally intended to offer an international style education to Japanese children returning to Japan (who have been to other international schools abroad), or to dual nationality and foreign children.

 What kind of cultural demographics are represented in the A-JIS community?

 Over half of our students are from Japan or neighboring Asian countries.
 Recently, we have seen more American, Indian, Korean and mixed nationals due to international marriages.
 We aim for teacher demographics that represent a variety of backgrounds, nationalities, and cultural diversity.

 Is A-JIS affiliated with a particular religion?

 No, we are a secular school and we welcome students from all races, religions, and cultures.